bespoyasov/bespoyasov/README.md

 ## External Platforms 📢

-You can also find me posting on:
+You can also find me somtimes posting on:

 - 🐦 Twitter [in English](http://twitter.com/bespoyasov_) and [in Russian](http://twitter.com/bespoyasov)
 - 🧑‍💻 [Dev.to](https://dev.to/bespoyasov)